-MAK Water’s Dewatering Screw Press (DSP) is designed for efficient thickening and dewatering of liquid sludges that emanate from municipal wastewater treatment processes.
+MAK Water’s Dewatering Screw Press (DSP) is designed for efficient thickening and dewatering of liquid sludges that emanate from municipal and industrial wastewater treatment processes.
 Typical applications for wastewater treatment plants include dewatering of thickened or unthickened waste activated sludge (WAS), digested sludge from aerobic or anaerobic processes, and dissolved air flotation (DAF) sludges.

 Our Dewatering Screw Press is also suitable for dewatering of liquid sludges from a wide range of industries, including food & beverage, chemical, manufacturing, infrastructure development and resource industries.

-For municipal WWTP sludge applications, our Dewatering Screw Press typically produces dewatered sludge cake of 15% to 20% dry solids content.
+For municipal WWTP sludge applications, our sludge Dewatering Screw Press typically produces dewatered sludge cake of 15% to 20% dry solids content.
 For industrial projects, depending on the specific application, cake of >20% dry solids content is possible.

 The ability to dewater WAS directly from the activated sludge process, eliminates the need for an intermediate thickening process, thus offering significant savings in capital and operating costs.

 Liquid sludge is pumped to the Dewatering Screw Press via an external feed pump.
 The sludge enters the Inlet Chamber, which is fitted with an overflow.
 Any overflow is directed back to the sludge source tank or process.
 The Inlet Chamber serves to optimise flow to the other parts of the machine.